thoughtbot/testing-rails/book/types_of_tests/controller_specs.md

 app and submitting a link) while the "sad path" is where a failure occurs (e.g. successfully navigating the app but submitting an invalid link).
-Some flows through the app have multiple points of potential failure so there can be multiple "sad paths" for a given "happy path"
+Some flows through the app have multiple points of potential failure so there can be multiple "sad paths" for a given "happy path".

 All this being said, let's look at an actual controller spec!
 In this section, we'll be rewriting the tests for the invalid link case to use a controller spec